Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 podAntiAffinity: # Workload anti-affinity

-preferredDuringSchedulingIgnoredDuringExecution: # Indicates that the rule is met as much as possible.
-Otherwise, scheduling cannot be performed when the number of pods exceeds the number of AZs.
+preferredDuringSchedulingIgnoredDuringExecution: # The rules should be followed whenever possible; otherwise, pods may fail to schedule when the number of pods exceeds the number of AZs.

 - podAffinityTerm:

 labelSelector: # Pod label matching rule.
-Configure anti-affinity policies between pods and their own labels.
+Configure anti-affinity rules between pods and their labels.

 matchExpressions: